duxsco/gentoo-installation/docs/post-boot_configuration.md

 ## 12.1. systemd Configuration

 Some configuration needs to be done **after** Gentoo's systemd has been started.
-In the previous chapter, systemd was running, but only the instance belonging to SystemRescueCD.
+In the previous chapter, systemd was running, but only the instance belonging to SystemRescue.

 Setup [localisation](https://wiki.gentoo.org/wiki/Systemd#Locale) (copy&paste one after the other):